stryker-mutator/stryker-js/docs/jest-runner.md

 Default: `undefined`

-The path to your Jest config file.
+The path to your Jest config file of package.json file containing in the `"jest"` key.
+By default, the @stryker-mutator/jest-runner will try to look for "jest.conf.js" or "package.json" in the current working directory.

 ### `jest.config` [`object`]